Enhance Your Containers / Totes.

 Rather than writing off the cost of these containers (which can be expensive depending on the quality), and if you really do not think divider sets will work, then vacuum formed trays are an option to consider.

 The benefit of vacuum formed trays is that are usually tailored to the shape of your specific parts, components or products.
 This means they completely eliminate movement, holding the item securely in place.
-They are also vastly cheaper than foam inserts that would achieve the same thing.
+They are also vastly cheaper than foam inserts (in mid to high volumes) that would achieve the same thing.

 The downsides however are that they are not as adaptable as cell partitions (as with integrated cradles / dividers), and they provide little if any cushioning protection from impact.